tkatchdmitri/learning_to_remember/README.md

 # Learning To Remember

+What if you taught a neural network how to remember before teaching it arbitrary things?
+The initial configuration of a neural network is not guaranteed to be optimal for remembering.
+By arriving at zero loss while alternating between batches A and B, we conjecture that the parameter configuration of the network becomes initialized  to a state that is better suited for remembering new data and internal states.

 ## Zig-Zag MNIST
 What if you take two batches A and B, and alternative between training on them 100 times?
 ABABABAB..
 (100 times).
 A 1.33% improvement over baseline in the first epoch of MNIST after only seeing 120 unique batches (batch_size = 1000 with 2 data loaders each with 60 batches).
 Baseline code based on official PyTorch examples.